TotallyInformation/node-red-contrib-uibuilder/docs/security.md

    **WARNING**: Do not - EVER - use any kind of web login process without first setting up TLS.
 It is unsafe and sends your sensitive user data unencrypted over the network (potentially over the Internet).

-   If you have configured Node-RED to work in an non-development mode (e.g. the NODE_ENV environment variable was set to somethnig other than "development"), uibuilder will _refuse_ to turn on security unless TLS is properly configured.
+   If you have configured Node-RED to work in a non-development mode (e.g. the NODE_ENV environment variable was set to somethnig other than "development"), uibuilder will _refuse_ to turn on security unless TLS is properly configured.
 In development mode, it will allow it but will output a security warning every time a user connects.

 2. Open the configuration of your uibuilder Node in the Node-RED admin Editor.
 Turn on the security flag.